GreptimeTeam/docs/docs/v0.7/en/user-guide/clients/http-api.md

 ## Time zone

-GreptimeDB supports the `X-Greptime-Timezone` field in the HTTP header of the HTTP protocol.
+GreptimeDB supports the `X-Greptime-Timezone` field in the header of the HTTP protocol.
 It is used to specify the timezone for the current SQL query.

 For example, the following request uses the time zone `+1:00` for the query: